RaVbaker/toggl-rounder/README.md

 # toggl-rounder
-Small script in Go to round [Toggl](https://www.toggl.com/app/timer) entries up to full half hours and which starts always at full hour.
+Small script in Go to round [Toggl](https://www.toggl.com/app/timer) entries up to full half hours and that starts always at full hour.

 ## How to build?